 Once the time is up, have the students read their postcards aloud in front of the class.
 Alternatively, you could have the students swap their postcards with a partner and do some peer-editing.

-Finally, have the students hand in their postcards and give them some feedback.
+Finally, students hand in their postcards.
+Remember to give them some feedback.

 Follow-Up ESL Activities: